OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Unlike the Android emulator, which fully emulates the hardware of an actual Android device, the iOS SDK simulator offers a higher-level *simulation* of an iOS device.
 Most importantly, emulator binaries are compiled to x86 code instead of ARM code.
 Apps compiled for a real device don't run, making the simulator useless for black box analysis and reverse engineering.

+##### Testing on an Emulator

+Corellium is the only publicly available iOS emulator.
+It is an enterprise SaaS solution with expensive user licenses and do not offer any trial license.

 ##### Getting Privileged Access

 iOS jailbreaking is often compared to Android rooting, but the process is actually quite different.
 To explain the difference, we'll first review the concepts of "rooting" and "flashing" on Android.